nicolai-budico/apigw-deployment-history/about.md

 ## Caution

 It's important to note that for each Lambda function change, a new version is published, and a new deployment is created.
 Therefore, it's necessary to track obsolete deployments and Lambda versions, as they consume storage.
-For more information on this topic, refer to (Monitoring Lambda code storage)[https://docs.aws.amazon.com/lambda/latest/operatorguide/code-storage.html].
+For more information on this topic, refer to [Monitoring Lambda code storage](https://docs.aws.amazon.com/lambda/latest/operatorguide/code-storage.html).

 ## Implementation